 Protect The Outside Of Your Windows And Doors

-An added protection against cold air getting into your house is to replace your screen doors and window screens with storm doors and windows.
+An added protection against cold air getting into your house is to replace your windows and doors in Ontario from Windtek as they are professionals in manufacturing windows and doors.
 If you have any window air conditioning units, fall is the time to remove and store them for the winter.
 If you cannot remove them, then insulate and cover the outside of them to seal up any gaps around the edges.

 Check Your Attic And Fireplaces